BrandonXLF/details-and-file-uploads/readme.txt

 Files are uploaded to a secure directory and are given a randomly generated name to prevent unauthorized access.

+== Contribute ==

+Check out [the GitHub repository](https://github.com/BrandonXLF/fields-and-file-upload) to learn more about how you can contribute to the plugin's development.

 == Installation ==

 = Requirements =